MicrosoftDocs/powerapps-docs/powerapps-docs/teams/known-issues-limitations.md

 ---
 # Known issues and limitations

-This article provides details about the known issues and limitations of the Power Apps and Teams integration capabilities when using [**Project Oakdale environments**](/power-platform/admin/about-teams-environment) during the initial **Public Preview** period.
+This article provides details about the known issues and limitations when using [**Project Oakdale environments**](/power-platform/admin/about-teams-environment) during the preview release.

 ## Additional components